 \subsection{Impact of the Carrier Frequency}

 As shown in Table \ref{Tab1}, the carrier frequency is a dominant parameter in the link budget analysis.
-Although using higher frequencies enables high capacity links and addresses the spectrum scarcity issues, these frequencies, such as millimeter wave and Terahertz, may suffer from an important signal attenuation.
-Nevertheless, high frequencies enable designing small-sized reflectors, which can be integrated in a very large number to small areas.
-Eventually, the large number of reflectors may thwart the signal attenuation.
+Although using higher frequencies enables high capacity links and addresses the spectrum scarcity issues, such frequencies as millimeter wave and Terahertz may suffer from significant signal attenuation.
+Nevertheless, high frequencies enable the use of small-sized reflectors.
+And since a large number of these can be used in small areas, this may counterbalance the signal attenuation.

 In Fig. \ref{Fig:freq_realtion_combined}, we evaluate the received power as a function of the carrier frequency, for the same communication model introduced previously.
-Here, we assume that each platform hosts the maximal number of reflectors $N_{\max}$, and that link budget analysis for the scattering reflection paradigm is realized for the log-distance channel model for comparison purposes.
+Here, we assume that each platform hosts the maximal number of reflectors $N_{\max}$, and that the link budget analysis for the scattering reflection paradigm is realized for the log-distance channel model for the sake of comparison.
 The results show that in both specular and scattering reflection paradigms, the HAPS system provides the best performance due to its large surface area that accommodates the highest number of RSS reflectors.
 On the other hand, the RSS-equipped UAV performs worse than the terrestrial RSS under the specular reflection paradigm because of its small surface area, which accommodates a very small number of reflectors.
-In particular, when $f \leq 12$ GHz, the UAV, with dimensions $0.25 \times 0.25$ m$^2$, cannot host a single reflector.
+In particular, when $f \leq 12$ GHz, a UAV with dimensions of $0.25 \times 0.25$ m$^2$, cannot host a single reflector.
 Given the scattering reflection paradigm, all platforms demonstrate stable performance for any carrier frequency.
 Indeed, by combining (\ref{eq:Nmax}) into (\ref{Eq:terres_scattering}) and (\ref{Eq:aerial_scattering}) respectively, we obtain the maximal received power, expressed by

 for the terrestrial environment.
 However, for the non-terrestrial one, (if $d\leq H_{RSS}$) $P_r^{\max}$ is expressed as

 otherwise (i.e., $d>H_{RSS}$),